This post is also available in:

 What to do on Isla Holbox?

 The Mexican island of Isla Holbox welcomes tourists with open arms, which means it loses a bit of its Mexican vibe.
 But who cares with soft, white sand streets and beaches of even whiter, softer sand?
 Isla Holbox is invariably described as the paradise of Mexico.
-I visit the island twice in a year and a half and manage to find rainy days on both visits –lucky me.
-Your hotel room will be your only refugee in that case.
+I visit the island twice in a year and a half and manage to find rainy days on both visits – lucky me.
+Your hotel room will be your only refuge in that case.
 Just go and explore the island in between the rain showers.

 Tip!
 There is an ATM on the island, but it is unreliable.
 So bring enough cash with you.